'False narratives': Ola Electric shares in focus after clarification on Feb 2025 sales data

 "Since then, a coordinated effort has been made to create confusion and trigger unnecessary scrutiny.
 Our focus remains on resolving the backlog efficiently and continuing to serve our customers with transparency and reliability," it said.

 In another exchange filing, Ola Electric said it has received emails requesting for information from the Ministry of Heavy Industries dated March 11, 2025; and Ministry of Road Transport and Highways of India (MORTH) on March 18, 2025.
+It insisted there are no ongoing regulatory or legal proceedings against the company.

 The queries pertain to why there is a large gap in vehicle registration as per VAHAN portal and sales as per the company’s regulatory filing dated Feb 28, 2025 for the month of February 2025 and also on media articles circulating regarding non-compliance to the requirement of Trade Certificates.